k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 ## Edit the Input Arguments in a DB Query
-When creating a DB query, by default all Input fields are set to *True*.
+When creating a DB query, by default, all Input fields are set to *True*.

 To edit an Input argument, do the following: